Semih Cantürk

 PhD Student, Mila & UdeM DIRO • ML Engineer, Zetane Systems

-I completed my MSc also at Mila & UdeM, and previously obtained my BEng from the University of Pennsylvania (Penn).
-I’ve previously interned at the Imperial College Data Science Institute (distributed computing), SAS Analytics (data science) and InfoTRON (AR/VR).
+Previously, I was as an ML Engineer at Zetane Systems.
+My other work experience include internships and research stints at the Imperial College Data Science Institute (distributed computing), SAS Analytics (data science) and InfoTRON (AR/VR).

 news

-Nov 26, 2024 | Towards a General Recipe for Combinatorial Optimization with Multi-Filter GNNs has been accepted to LoG 2024 as a Spotlight!
+| Nov 26, 2024 | Towards a General Recipe for Combinatorial Optimization with Multi-Filter GNNs has been accepted to LoG 2024 as a Spotlight!
 See you next week online in poster session 1 (Nov 27, 14:00 EST) or our talk on the 29th (14:30 EST)! |

-Nov 18, 2024 | Two new pre-prints are up!
+| Nov 18, 2024 | Two new pre-prints are up!
 Check out the selected publications below for ‘Towards Graph Foundation Models: A Study on the Generalization of PSEs’, a follow-up paper on GPSE, and ‘OpenQDC’, a large collection of open-source quantum molecular datasets, collated and developed by Valence Labs. |

-May 1, 2024 | GPSE has been accepted to ICML 2024!
+| May 1, 2024 | GPSE has been accepted to ICML 2024!
 I will be attending the conference in Vienna between July 21-27, so feel free to reach out if you want to meet up. |

-Jan 24, 2024 | I have been awarded the Université de Montréal PhD Scholarship in Artificial Intelligence (Bourse en Intelligence Artificielle 2023-2024 des ESP)! |
+| Jan 24, 2024 | I have been awarded the Université de Montréal PhD Scholarship in Artificial Intelligence (Bourse en Intelligence Artificielle 2023-2024 des ESP)! |